Medication for Alcohol Withdrawal

 Although hallucinations and delusions aren’t inherently fatal, they may result in dangerous situations, such as accidents, injuries, or erratic or violent behaviors.1,2

-Seizures, which typically appear within 24 hours of the last drink, occur in up to 25% of individuals withdrawing from alcohol, and delirium tremens occurs in approximately 5% of patients.3 The symptoms of delirium tremens generally appear between 2 and 4 days after discontinuation of alcohol consumption.3
+Seizures, which typically appear within 24 hours of the last drink, occur in up to 25 percent of individuals withdrawing from alcohol, and delirium tremens occurs in approximately 5 percent of patients.3 The symptoms of delirium tremens generally appear between two and four days after discontinuation of alcohol consumption.3

 Not everyone who struggles with alcohol abuse will experience severe or complicated withdrawal.
 The manifestation of the acute alcohol withdrawal syndrome varies greatly from person to person.
 Those who are at very high risk during alcohol withdrawal include:2,3